 Trees, in comparison, enhance biodiversity and store carbon.
 Lactarius indigo is grown on native pine and oaks, which provide habitat for mammals, birds, insects and other vegetation.

-The study, carried out with Dr Luis-Bernardo Vazquez of the Colegio de la Frontera Sur in Chiapas, Mexico, collated existing research, including growth trials, selecting areas that showed resilience against different climate change models.
+The food production study, carried out with Dr Luis-Bernardo Vazquez of the Colegio de la Frontera Sur in Chiapas, Mexico, collated existing research, including growth trials, selecting areas that showed resilience against different climate change models.

 “We wanted to pick areas where we could be confident the mushroom can be grown in the long term,” said Dr Thomas.
 “The next stage of our project will be to empower local communities to grow the mushrooms, which are already collected and sold at market.
 This will support rural development by producing food in a way that restores depleted landscapes.”